-An example of a finite number of recursively enumerable $m$-degrees containing an infinite sequence of recursively enumerable sets
+An example of a finite number of recursively enumerable m-degrees containing an infinite sequence of recursively enumerable sets

 Authors